franksco/Android-GAMEStat/README.md

 # GameStat

 ## Description
-A Place wher you can go and Look up games either through a game specific search or just looking at a list of games, also when you look at a game you can also click on a link and look at the developer and see information about them.
+A Place where you can go and look up games either through a specific search or just by looking at a list of games.You are able to save games that you may want to checkout to a list that you can check out later.
+Each user creates an account and based on who is logged in that saved list of games will be unique to that user.

 07/01/2016
 By Cory Franks